Ada-Developers-Academy/daily-curriculum/week1_10.28-11.1/friday_13.11.01/bios/bios.md

 ## Melinda Mizuta
-Melinda is an aspiring software developer with a passion for solving problems For the past six years she has worked in marketing and event planning roles for local nonprofits.
-She realized her passion for technology when she worked on their agency and event websites.
-She has a Bachelors of Science in Journalism, and an MBA with an emphasis in Marketing and Nonprofit Organizations.
-Melinda loves animals and traveling.
+Melinda is an aspiring software developer with a passion for solving problems that improve people’s lives.
+For the past six years, she's worked in marketing and event planning roles for local nonprofits.
+She has a Bachelor of Science in journalism, and an MBA with an emphasis in marketing.
+Melinda is a friend to the animals and loves traveling.
 She lives in Seattle, WA with her husband and their energetic canine companion.

 ## Shadae Holmes